Purchasing and procurement policy

 Sustainable purchasing

 Sustainability is high on the political agenda.
-The national and local governments jointly want to stimulate the market for sustainable products by setting a good example and buying sustainable products themselves.
-Municipalities aim to purchase 100% sustainable products starting in 2015.
+The national government and local authorities want to jointly stimulate the markt sustainable products by setting a good example and purchasing sustainable products themselves.
+Municipalities are aiming to achieve 100% sustainable procurement by 2015.

 The Nota Duurzaam Inkopen Achterhoekse gemeenten is the elaboration of sustainability as part of municipal policy, whereby sustainability criteria are included as much as possible in procurement processes.

-The Achterhoek municipalities (Aalten, Berkelland, Bronckhorst, Doetinchem, Montferland, Oost Gelre, Oude IJsselstreek and Winterswijk) have decided to jointly implement sustainable purchasing.
-The Sustainable Procurement Memorandum for Achterhoek municipalities was therefore created in collaboration.
+The municipalities of the Achterhoek region (Aalten, Berkelland, Bronckhorst, Doetinchem, Montferland, Oost Gelre, Oude IJsselstreek, and Winterswijk) have decided to jointly implement sustainable procurement.
+The Achterhoek Municipalities Sustainable Procurement Policy was therefore developed in collaboration.

 Tenders